ayrat555/fang/docs/content/blog/2022-09-08-fang-09-release.md

 ## Major changes

-- Simplify schema.
+- Simplify the database schema
-- Improve the way that tasks are scheduled.
+- Improve the way tasks are scheduled
-- Added Cron tasks support to both modules (asynk and blocking)
+- Add CRON tasks support to both modules (asynk and blocking)
-- Diesel crate 2.0 update (only blocking module).
+- Update the diesel crate to 2.0 (used only by blocking module)
-- Major refactoring of the blocking module.
+- Major refactoring of the blocking module

-### Simplify schema
+### Simplify the DB schema

-We have completely eliminated the table of periodic tasks from the schema.
+We got rid of the periodic tasks table.
+Now periodic, scheduled and one-time tasks are stored in the same table (`fang_tasks`).

+We added two new fields to the `fang_tasks` table

+- `scheduled_at` - based on this table tasks are scheduled.
+Workers fetch tasks with `scheduled_at` <= `current_time`
+- `uniq_hash` - hash calculated from the JSON metadata of the task.
+Based on this field tasks are deduplicated.

-So schema only has one table.
+So changed schema is looking like this:

 ```sql
 CREATE TABLE fang_tasks (